ljsinclair/featurebase-docs/docs/community/com-startup-connect.md

   * [Install FeatureBase on Linux](/docs/community/com-install-linux)
   * [Install FeatureBase on Mac](/docs/community/com-install-mac)
   * [Install FeatureBase on Windows](/docs/community/com-install-windows)
+* Login to your system

+{: .note}
-* Install Mozilla Firefox or Google Chrome on the system
+FeatureBase Community does not currently support Apple Safari.
+Install Mozilla Firefox or Google Chrome on your system instead.

-## How do I start the FeatureBase Community server?
+## Start the FeatureBase Community server

 * Open a terminal
 * CD to the `~/featurebase/opt` directory